Now that you have found a PARS Coordinator, a PC, your responsibility is to train them well.

 Your part of the training will need to be outside of regular workout times so you are available to supervise.
 To keep your workload from holding them back, here is our recommended PARS training plan:

-1. Have them play with PARS to have some familiarity with the app.
+- Have them play with PARS to have some familiarity with the app.
 Have them look at Zeke.
-Haave them create a fake boxer with 1 Quick assessment and 1 Smart assessment.
+Have them create a fake boxer with 1 Quick assessment and 1 Smart assessment.
+You can hide it later.

-6. Have them do 3 assessments on their own on Stage 1 boxers.
+- Have them do 3 assessments on their own on with Stage 1 boxers.
 Have them review with you after each one.

-7. Have them do 2 Stagge 3 assessments.
+- Have them do 3 assessments on Stage 3 boxers.
 Have them review with you after.

 Turn them loose to do assessments.
 As a standard practice, they will print a Boxer Assessment Report after each.
 For now, have them print 2... one for the boxer and one for you to review.
 Having a printed copy lets you make notes on the paper to talk with the PC about.